Lamborghini Huracán: Huracán GT3 (2015–2019)

 Introduced in 2015, The Lamborghini Huracán GT3 was developed in collaboration with Dallara.
-It features the 5.2-litre naturally-aspirated V10 engine of the standard car with 520 hp and 510 Nm of torque and has a weight of 1230 kg.
+It features the 5.2-litre naturally aspirated V10 engine of the standard car with 520 hp and 510 Nm of torque and has a weight of 1230 kg.

 It debuted in the 2015 Blancpain GT Series Endurance Cup race held in Monza and secured an impressive win in its first competitive outing with Grasser Racing Team.
 Team Lazarus won the 2016 International GT Open with drivers Thomas Biagi and Fabrizio Crestani.
-Also, Barwell Motorsport claimed four wins in the 2016 British GT Championship and won the Teams' Championship in 2017, Grasser Racing Team won a race at the 2016 ADAC GT Masters, and Paul Miller Racing won at the 2016 WeatherTech SportsCar Championship.
-The 2017 Blancpain GT Series was also won by Grasser Racing Team with professional drivers Andrea Caldarelli, Mirko Bortolotti and Christian Engelhart.
-The #63 Huracán GT3 driven by them took overall victories in the Endurance Cup races at Monza and Silverstone, as well as the Sprint Cup race held at Brands Hatch.
+Also, Barwell Motorsport claimed four wins in the 2016 British GT Championship and won the Teams' Championship in 2017, Grasser Racing Team won a race at the 2016 ADAC GT Masters, and Paul Miller Racing won a race in the GTD class at 2016 Michelin GT Challenge at VIR.
+The 2017 Blancpain GT Series was also won by Grasser Racing Team with factory drivers Andrea Caldarelli, Mirko Bortolotti and Christian Engelhart.
+The #63 Huracán GT3 driven by them took overall victories in the Endurance Cup races at Monza and Silverstone and a Sprint Cup race held at Brands Hatch.
 FFF Racing Team won the 2018 Blancpain GT Series Asia with Martin Kodrić and Dennis Lind.

-On 28 January 2018 on the first race of the 2018 WeatherTech SportsCar Championship, the No. 11 Lamborghini Huracán GT3 of GRT Grasser Racing Team finished first at the 2018 24 Hours of Daytona in the GTD class.
+On 28 January 2018 on the first race of the 2018 WeatherTech SportsCar Championship, the No. 11 Lamborghini Huracán GT3 of Grasser Racing Team finished first at the 2018 24 Hours of Daytona in the GTD class.
 It was the first time that Lamborghini has won a 24-hour race in history.
 The No. 48 Huracán of Paul Miller Racing went on to win the drivers, teams, and manufacturers championships for Lamborghini.

 Huracán GT3 Evo (2019–2022)

 The Huracán GT3 Evo is the successor to the Huracán GT3.
-It features the upgraded 5.2-litre naturally-aspirated V10 engine, now with 580 hp and 488 Nm of torque and has a slightly reduced weight of 1229.4 kg.
+It features the upgraded 5.2-litre naturally aspirated V10 engine, now with 580 hp and 488 Nm of torque and has a slightly reduced weight of 1229.4 kg.

 It made its racing debut in the 2019 24 Hours of Daytona, the opening round of the 2019 WeatherTech SportsCar Championship, where it took the GTD class victory for a second time with Grasser Racing Team.
 The #11 Huracán GT3 Evo was driven by Mirko Bortolotti, Rik Breukers, Christian Engelhart and Rolf Ineichen.
 The same car also won the GTD class in the 2019 12 Hours of Sebring, which was the second race of the 2019 WeatherTech SportsCar Championship, while another Huracán GT3 Evo from Magnus Racing took second place.
 In the 11th round at Laguna Seca, the #48 Huracán GT3 Evo of Paul Miller Racing took victory in the GTD class.

-FFF Racing Team has won the overall 2019 Blancpain GT Series Championship with support from Lamborghini Squadra Corse, with drivers Andrea Caldarelli and Marco Mapelli securing Lamborghini's second overall championship in the series in three seasons.
+FFF Racing Team won the overall 2019 Blancpain GT Series Championship with support from Lamborghini Squadra Corse, with drivers Andrea Caldarelli and Marco Mapelli securing Lamborghini's second overall championship in the series in three seasons.